robrogers3/Laracastle/readme.md

 ## What's Castle.io

-The short story is that [castle.io](https:/castle.io) proactively protects your users from account hacking.
+The [castle.io](https:/castle.io) proactively protects your users from account hacking.
 When you subscribe to their service, they make intelligent decisions when users attempt to login to your site or access protected resources.

 For more information, I recommend checking out their [site](https://castle.io).